ray-project/ray/doc/source/actors.rst

 Actor Methods
 -------------

-Any method of the actor can return multiple object IDs with the ``ray.method`` decorator:
+Any method of the actor can return multiple object refs with the ``ray.method`` decorator:

 .. code-block:: python